 - Keep the medicine in a cupboard, away from heat and direct sunlight.
-It does not need to be kept in the fridge. - Make sure that children cannot see or reach the medicine. - Keep the medicine in the container it came in.
+Liquid medicine may need to be kept in the fridge.
+Check the instructions on the bottle. - Make sure that children cannot see or reach the medicine. - Keep the medicine in the container it came in.